boulesnane/DOSFS/README.md

 # Reference
-Please reference this work as:
+Please reference this work as follows:

 Abdennour Boulesnane and Souham Meshoul.
 "Effective Streaming Evolutionary Feature Selection Using Dynamic Optimization."
 IFIP International Conference on Computational Intelligence and Its Applications.
 Springer, Cham, 2018.
 # link